mblockelet/opentezos/docs/deploy-a-node/set-up-a-node.md

 ### Node initial configuration (This is optional)

-It is possible to define the directory where the data will be stored with the `--data-dir` command line swithch (by default, it is stored in `.tezos-node`)
+It is possible to define the directory where the data will be stored with the `--data-dir` command line switch (by default, it is stored in `.tezos-node`)

 By default, the network is Mainnet but, you can specify the network with the `--network` option.